KiranRajeev-KV/ferrit/README.md

 - `ferrit init` — initializes a new repository by creating a `.git` folder with the required structure
 - `ferrit cat-file -p <hash>` — reads and prints the contents of a Git object
+- `ferrit hash-object -w <file>` — computes the SHA-1 hash of a file, formats it as a Git blob object, and writes it to `.git/objects/`

+---

 ## Usage